sabrinakappann/warehouse/README.md

 ### Backend - functionalities to be done to serve the requisites (the order is not mandatory):
+- Validation and security:
+  - [ ] Users CRUD
+  - [ ] ...
+- BASIC CRUD:
   - [X] Create the Item/Component/Compositions base Controller/Model/Data classes
-- BASIC CRUD:
+  - [ ] Items Categories
   - CREATE and UPDATE:
     - [X] Create new Components
     - [X] Create new generic Items (if Composition, no items and quantities defined yet)